This is a quick overview of the IT systems, which you will need to know about as a junior doctor at Westmead.

 - eReferrals - referring to some (but not all) internal outpatient clinics

-- Consults - for a limited a limited number of services only
+- Consults - currently a limited but ever increasing number of services/departments

 - After hours JMO jobs lists for the general medical and surgical wards

 - Medical shift to shift handover - Expected to be introduced in 2021

 There are learning resources available on the intranet to assist you with Powerchart and EMR.
 Click here to access

 if you are viewing this from within the hospital.
 They can also be accessed from the front page of the Intranet under "Links for clinicians" - IT - eMR Resources